playfulgod/android_device_lge_vs840/README.md

 Depending on your connection, this might take awhile.

-Getting my repos for the LG Connect (cayman)
+Getting my repos for the LG Lucid (vs840)

 	$ cd ~/android/system/device/